 These absences occur with the knowledge of parents for reasons other than School Related Reasons.
-Excused absences will include but are not limited to such areas as: illness, family trips, work days, vacations, visiting friends or relatives, hair or photography appointments, skiing, hunting, court appearances, attending concerts, shopping, or any others not mentioned which are deemed as excused by the administration.
+Excused absences will include but are not limited to such areas as: illness, family trips, work days, vacations, visiting friends or relatives, hair or photography appointments, skiing, hunting, court appearances, attending concerts, shopping, parent excuse from instruction/assemblies/events that offend the parent’s beliefs or practices, or any others not mentioned which are deemed as excused by the administration.

 It is the duty of the parent/guardian to notify appropriate school personnel of the absent student’s location.
 Absences are unexcused until a note or call from a parent/guardian is received by the office.
 If the note/call is not received within the day the student is absent, the absence will be recorded as unexcused.
 The administration will make the final decision.

-- Further unexcused absences will follow the step discipline plan as outlined in the handbook.
+Excessive unexcused absences will follow the step discipline plan outlined in this handbook.